-Insights and experiential understanding will not only benefit teachers that are enrolled in our MA in Dance Education program but also students in the K-12 initial teacher certification program, as well as, young dancers in the Dancers Connect community dance program.
+Insights and experiential understanding from attending classes and workshops at the PMA conference will not only benefit teachers that are enrolled in our MA in Dance Education program but also students in the K-12 initial teacher certification program, as well as, young dancers in the Dancers Connect community dance program.
 I will come away with ideas and understanding of methods, assessment and application for instructional practice with people of varying ages and ability levels.